tanmaydoesstuff/cryptonite-taskphase-tanmay/picoctf/forensics.md

 **Learnt:** to try the simplest possible solution first

-**Challenges/Wrong Approaches**: Was thinking I'd have to convert the pdf file to text.
+**Challenges/Wrong Approaches**: Was thinking I'd have to convert the pdf file to text through some encoder.